 This new lens of Tamron is a successor to their Tamron 10-24mm f/3.5-4.5 Di II LD SP AF lens.
 It is equipped with DX-specific wide zooms to offer image stabilization for Nikon DSLR owners.
-10-24mm VC HLD is a fast ultra-wide-angle zoom lens which is aesthetically designed and features Vibration Compensation (VC) technology, new HLD (High/Low torque-modulated Drive) focus motor for fast and quiet AF operation, full-time Manual Focus override, and a moisture construction.
+10-24mm VC HLD is a fast ultra-wide-angle zoom lens that is aesthetically designed and features Vibration Compensation (VC) technology, a new HLD (High/Low torque-modulated Drive) focus motor for fast and quiet AF operation, full-time Manual Focus override, and a moisture construction.

 Tamron 10-24mm f/3.5-4.5 VC is designed differently from its predecessor.
 This lens is more aesthetically pleasing and user-friendly.
 It has a soft matte finish that feels very nice and smooth in hand and looks great too.

 The lens’s length is slightly over 3 inches long, the diameter is around 3.3 inches (83.8 mm), and it features a 77mm filter thread.
 The lens weighs 440 grams with all compatible lens mounts.
 Tamron’s 10-24mm VC HLD is very lightweight and easy to handle in general.

 Not only is it lightweight, but it is also pretty small.
 The lens is an exciting balance between both metal and rubber.